Pippa Guard: Biography

 She then returned to the Royal Shakespeare Company in 1987, where her roles included Maria in Twelfth Night, Nerissa in The Merchant of Venice, Natasha in Three Sisters, Caresse Crosby in Divine Gossip (Barbican, 1988) and Katherine in The Strange Case of Dr Jekyll and Mr Hyde (Barbican, 1991).
 Her first major project was the sitcom Close to Home, with Paul Nicholas (LWT, 1990), followed by two series of the comedy-drama The Riff Raff Element (BBC, 1993–94), All or Nothing at All with Hugh Laurie (LWT, 1993), India Wilkes in Scarlett (1994), John Sullivan's Roger Roger (BBC, 1998-2000), Hope and Glory with Lenny Henry (BBC, 1999), Hearts and Bones (BBC, 2000) and two series of The Creatives (1998-2000).

 In 1998, she graduated with a first-class degree in English and drama from the University of Greenwich.
 After gaining an MPhil from Royal Holloway, University of London, she gained a PhD in 2005 on early modern drama from the same institution.
 Guard now works as a lecturer and drama programme leader at the University of Greenwich, her published research includes "A Defence of the First English Actress", and she appeared on BBC Radio 4's Woman's Hour to discuss Shakespeare's women.

 Personal life

 Guard is married to production manager Steve Goldie, with whom she has one daughter.
 Her cousins are fellow actors Christopher and Dominic Guard.
 Her uncle Philip and younger brother Alex Guard were also actors.

+Her parents were Robin and Barbara Guard.
+Robin after his retirement from the field of Engineering, began to study the humanities at Brock University becoming its eldest graduate at the age of 95.